Government’s draft Domestic Abuse Bill falls short on protecting victims from perpetrators using immigration status as a ‘weapon to abuse’

 Responding to the first draft of the UK Government’s Domestic Violence and Abuse Bill which was published earlier today, the Step Up Migrant Women coalition are warning that current proposals will fail to offer migrant women the protections they need.

-Step Up Migrant Women (SUMW) – a coalition of more than 30 organisations, including the Latin American Women’s Rights Service (LAWRS), Southall Black Sisters, Amnesty International UK, Sisters For Change and End Violence Against Women Coalition – welcomes the Government’s commitment to tackle domestic abuse and violence and put survivors at the heart of its plans.
+Step Up Migrant Women (SUMW) – led by Latin American Women’s Rights Service (LAWRS) and a coalition of more than 30 organisations including Safety 4 Sisters, Southall Black Sisters, Amnesty International UK, Sisters For Change and End Violence Against Women Coalition – welcomes the Government’s commitment to tackle domestic abuse and violence and put survivors at the heart of its plans.
 However, SUMW is urging the government to ensure equal protection for migrant, refugee and BAME women survivors of domestic abuse who often slip through the gaps because of their particular experiences of violence.

 Lucila Granada, Director of the Latin American Women’s Rights Service, said: